alexander-soare/consistency_policy/README.md

 [Diffusion Policy](https://arxiv.org/abs/2303.04137) makes use of diffusion models to generate action trajectories for robots.
 This involves sampling pure noise and progressively "denoising" it into a feasible trajectory via multiple forward passes through a neural network.
 Depending on the latency requirements of the application, and the size/complexity of the neural network, the number of forward passes can become a latency bottleneck.
 One can get away with less forward passes, but at some point this becomes a trade-off between speed and accuracy.

-In this project, I tried distilling the denoising neural networks from the [Diffusion Policy](https://arxiv.org/abs/2303.04137) work into [consistency models](https://arxiv.org/abs/2303.01469) in order to answer the question. **Can we get a more favorable trade-off between speed and accuracy?** Spoiler alert: we can, but on many of the simulated environments in [Diffusion Policy](https://arxiv.org/abs/2303.04137), ODE solvers like [DDIM](https://arxiv.org/abs/2010.02502) already work very well.
+In this project, I tried distilling the denoising neural networks from the [Diffusion Policy](https://arxiv.org/abs/2303.04137) work into [consistency models](https://arxiv.org/abs/2303.01469) in order to answer the question. **Can we get a more favorable trade-off between speed and accuracy?** Spoiler alert: we can, but on many of the simulated environments in [Diffusion Policy](https://arxiv.org/abs/2303.04137), algorithms like [DDIM](https://arxiv.org/abs/2010.02502) (a training-free method for few step inference with a pretrained diffusion model) already work very well.

 A note on this repository: this is a fork of the [original Diffusion Policy work](https://github.com/real-stanford/diffusion_policy).
 I've made full use of their boiler-plate and I've made as little changes as possible to their code.
 99% of my work is in the `consistency_policy` folder (and even there, the starter code is from the original work).
 If you want to try running this code, you may want to check out [consistency_policy/SETUP_AND_USAGE.md](.consistency_policy/SETUP_AND_USAGE.md).